 35.3.3.1 General

-A STA affiliated with an MLD that receives a frame carrying a (#12792)Multi-Link element shall determine the length of the Common Info field based on the Common Info Length subfield of the Common Info field.
-The STA shall determine the presence of subfield(s) carried in the Common Info field based on the subfields of the Presence Bitmap field.
-The STA shall ignore the rest of the subfields in the Common Info field.(#12792)

-NOTE 6—The Common Info Length subfield enables future extension of the Common Info field.

-A STA affiliated with an MLD that receives a frame carrying a (#12793)Multi-Link element that carries a Per-STA Profile subelement shall determine the length of the STA Info field based on the STA Info Length subfield of the STA Info field(#10600)(#13257).
-The STA shall determine the presence of subfield(s) carried in the STA Info field based on the subfields of the STA Control field.
-The STA shall ignore the rest of the subfields in the STA Info field.(#12793)

-NOTE 7—The STA Info Length subfield enables future extension of the STA Info field.
+[#11547] [#11548]

 35.3.3.3 Advertisement of complete or partial per-link information

-NOTE 1—Only Management frames belonging to subtypes (Re)Association Request or (Re)Association Response can (#10305)include complete profile of a reported STA.
-A (#11318)multi-link probe response can (#10305)include complete profile of a reported AP.35.3.3.6.2 Inheritance in the per-STA profile of Probe Request Multi-Link element
+NOTE 1—Only Management frames belonging to subtypes (Re)Association Request or (Re)Association Response can (#10305)include the complete profile of a reported STA, with the exception that a (#11318)multi-link probe response can (#10305) also include the complete profile of a reported AP. [#11549]

+35.3.3.6.2 Inheritance in the per-STA profile of Probe Request Multi-Link element

-For AP x, the non-AP STA requests the element with element ID “a”, which is the same as the element requested for the AP.
+For AP x, the non-AP STA requests the element with element ID “a”, which is the same as the element requested for the AP receiving the multi-link probe request frame.
 Hence, the Complete Profile (#10564)Requested subfield for the per-STA profile x is set to 0 and the per-STA profile does not include the Request element in the STA Profile field by inheritance rule.
-For AP y, the non-AP STA requests the element with element ID “b”, which is (#11408)different from the requested element for the AP (i.e., element ID “a”).
+For AP y, the non-AP STA requests the element with element ID “b”, which is (#11408)different from the requested element for the AP (i.e., element ID “a”) receiving the multi-link probe request frame.
 Hence, the Complete Profile (#10564)Requested subfield for the per-STA profile y is set to 0 and the per-STA profile includes the Request element in the STA Profile field (#11408)that indicates element ID “b”.
 The non-AP STA requests the complete profile for AP z.
-The Complete Profile (#10564)Requested subfield for the per-STA profile z is set to 1 and the per-STA profile does not include any elements in the STA Profile field.
+The Complete Profile (#10564)Requested subfield for the per-STA profile z is set to 1 and the per-STA profile does not include any elements in the STA Profile field.[#11551]